beans

 Beans in Salads

-Add a generous handful of your favorite beans, such as black beans, kidney beans, or chickpeas, to a fresh salad to boost protein and flavor.
 Alternatively, consider cooking these beans in a hearty stew or soup, allowing them to absorb the rich flavors of vegetables, herbs, and spices.
-This enhances the taste and creates a filling and nutritious meal perfect for any time of year.
+This enhances the flavor and creates a filling, nutritious meal perfect for any time of year.

 Beans provide texture and substance to salads, turning a simple side salad into a satisfying meal.
 Toss in chickpeas or black beans with a green salad of cucumbers, tomatoes, and avocados.
-Add cannellini beans with olives, artichoke hearts, and feta cheese for a Mediterranean twist.
-The beans add protein and complement the freshness of the vegetables with a creamy, nutty flavor.

 Hearty Soups and Stews

-Beans are excellent in soups and stews; they add a hearty richness that makes these dishes filler and more nutritious.
+Beans are excellent in soups and stews; they add a hearty richness that makes these dishes more filling and nutritious.
 Classic recipes like minestrone, black bean soup, or split pea soup are great ways to include beans.
-Try a chili with kidney beans, black beans, and pinto beans for a spicy kick.
-The beans soak up the broth and seasonings, become tender and flavorful, but keep you full and warm.

 Plant-Based Protein Bowls

-A plant-based protein bowl is an easy and convenient way to appreciate beans any time of the day.
-Start with a base of quinoa, brown rice, or farro, and add your favorite beans, such as lentils, black beans, or chickpeas.
 Add healthy servings of vegetables, including roasted sweet potatoes, sautéed spinach, and colorful bell peppers, for added flavor and nutrition.
 Finish off a meal as balanced as it is satisfying with a sprinkle of seeds or nuts and a drizzle of tahini or dressing.

-Switch up the flavor profile of your bowl quickly enough with different spices and sauces.
+• Building a Theme: Switch up the flavor profile of your bowl quickly enough with different spices and sauces.
 For example:

-- Mexican Bowl: Black beans, brown rice, corn, salsa, avocado, and cilantro
+• Mexican Bowl: Black beans, brown rice, corn, salsa, avocado, and cilantro

-- Mediterranean Bowl: chickpeas, quinoa, cucumber, cherry tomatoes, olives, and tzatziki.
+• Mediterranean Bowl: chickpeas, quinoa, cucumber, cherry tomatoes, olives, and tzatziki.

-- Asian-Inspired Bowl: Edamame, rice noodles, shredded carrots, cabbage, and sesame ginger dressing.
+• Asian-Inspired Bowl: Edamame, rice noodles, shredded carrots, cabbage, and sesame ginger dressing.

-Bean-Based Spreads and Dips
+Protein-Based Beans: Spreads and Dips

 Hummus and Beyond

-Hummus made from chickpeas is trendy; the best spreads, however, can be made using other kinds of beans: For example, black beans cooked in lime, coriander, and only a faint touch of hotness works well with almost any type of veggie or chip.
-A pureed spread of white beans seasoned with garlic, rosemary, and olive oil is a satisfactory and healthy filling.
-Such protein-fat mixtures rich with spreads are an excellent addition to sandwiches, wraps, or snack platters.
+Hummus made from chickpeas is trendy; however, the best spreads can be made with other kinds of beans.
+For example, black beans cooked in lime and coriander, with only a faint hint of heat, pair well with almost any type of veggie or chip.

 Healthier Choices